top of page

 Mount Haguro is known as the mountain where people pray for happiness in this world.
 From the entrance gate (Zuishinmon), a stone path of 2,446 steps goes up about 2 kilometers to the top of the mountain.

-As you walk along the path, you will see the Grandfather Cedar,” more than 1,000 years old, and the beautiful Hagurosan Gojunoto (Five-Story Pagoda), which is a National Treasure of Japan.
+On both sides of the path stand tall cedar trees that are 300 to 500 years old.
+As you walk along the path, you will see the “Grandfather Cedar,” which is more than 1,000 years old.
+You will also see the beautiful Hagurosan Gojunoto (Five-Story Pagoda), a National Treasure of Japan.

 Mount Gassan – The Past